-"Athletic trainers play an important role in proper recognition of an injury and management of care and are essential in helping to keep athletes safe through prompt evaluation and clear communication with coaching staff," said Julie Wilson, MD, Co-Director of Children’s Hospital Colorado's Concussion Program, Sports Medicine Center Attending Physician.
+"Athletic trainers play an important role in proper recognition of an injury and management of care.
+They're essential to keeping athletes safe through prompt evaluation and clear communication with coaching staff," said Julie Wilson, MD, Co-Director of Children’s Hospital Colorado's Concussion Program in the Sports Medicine Center.

 Athletic trainers are an important part of any sports medicine care team.
 They are often the first responders to injuries that happen in practice or competition.
 Athletic trainers are equipped to care for athletes with serious sports injuries and conditions, which can include heat illness, cardiac events and brain and spinal cord injuries that can be life-threatening if not properly managed.

 Athletic trainers also play an important role in recognizing, assessing and managing concussions including supporting critical return to play decisions.
 They also help counsel coaches, parents and athletes about concussion prevention and management.

 According to "Athletic Training Services in Public Secondary Schools: A Benchmark Study:"

 - Across the nation, 70% of responding public secondary schools reported that they have access to athletic trainer services, but only 37% had full-time athletic trainer services.

 - In Colorado, 56% of responding public secondary schools reported that they have access to athletic trainer services, but only 24% had full-time athletic trainer services.